Sliding Window Codes: Near-Optimality and Q-Learning for Zero-Delay Coding: Q-learning: Convergence to Near-Optimality

-for all \(z \in \mathcal{Z}\) and with \(v_0(\cdot) \equiv 0\).
-However, if we attempt to perform this method for the zero-delay MDP (using the approximation techniques described in the previous two sections) it becomes very analytically complicated.
-In particular, although we know the transition matrix \(T\) of the source \((X_t)_{t \ge 0}\), it is not clear how to compute \(P_N\) for either of the approximate MDPs.
-This motivates the use of a reinforcement learning algorithm in which these transition kernels are not computed directly and the optimal policies are learned empirically.
+for all \(\hat{w} \in \mathcal{W}_N\) and with \(V_0(\cdot) \equiv 0\).
+However, if we attempt to perform this method for the approximate zero-delay MDP, it becomes very analytically complicated.
+In particular, although we know the transition matrix \(T\) of the source \((X_t)_{t \ge 0}\), it is not clear how to compute \(P_N\) for the approximate MDP.
+This motivates the use of a reinforcement learning algorithm in which this transition kernel is not computed directly and the optimal policy is learned empirically.
 We study a version of Q-learning, originally from~\cite{Watkins} for finite sets and generalized for weak Feller MDPs (along with rigorous convergence and near-optimality guarantees) in~\cite{KSYContQLearning} and~\cite{kara2021convergence}.
 We first define the following update equations, where \(V_t\) and \(\alpha_t\) are both functions from \(\mathcal{Z} \times \mathcal{U}\) to \(\mathbb{R}_+\), and \(C_t \in \mathbb{R}_+\):

 for some arbitrary \(V_0\).
 Note that in the literature, \(Q\) is often used instead of \(V\); here we reserve \(Q\) for quantizers.
 Our first algorithm is simply data collection - it samples \(X_t\), \(Q_t\), and \(M'_t\) to be used in our Q-learning iterations.
 Note that although the data collection and the Q-learning are presented as two separate algorithms for clarity, one could run the two concurrently: as we will see, all of the information needed to compute \(V_t\) is present at time \(t\) in the data collection.